-If you want to add semolina to the dough, it is highly encouraged!
-Just substitute 1/2 cup of the all-purpose flour for 1/2 cup semolina.
-Interestingly enough, regular pasta is infinitely better when prepared with semolina and flour (rather than just flour) but ravioli can be made either way.
+If you want to add semolina, I say go for it!
+Just substitute ½ cup of the all-purpose flour for ½ cup semolina.
+In my opinion, regular pasta is better with semolina and flour (rather than just flour) but ravioli can be made either way.

 Brown butter sage sauce is the most popular sauce for butternut squash ravioli and rightly so.
 It's light enough to not overpower the squash and the browned butter works perfectly.
 I wanted something a little different so I went with a parmesan broth.
 I've made soups before by adding the parmesan rind and found it added great flavor. so why not make a broth from just the rind?

 Finish with a little heavy cream and grated parmesan and you have a wonderful sauce with just the right amount of "cheesy-ness".
 Put it together with the pasta and get ready to do a happy dance.
 This butternut squash ravioli with parmesan broth was a great success in my household - hopefully, it will be in yours as well!